 Understand external accounting systems used by companies to measure their economic performance and financial position.
 Study basic accounting rules and how these rules determine financial information, which is reported on a company’s financial statements.
 Analyze financial reports to discover the impact of significant economic events from the financial statements of a company.

-Module is taught during South America Residency.
+This module is taught during the Latin America Residency.

 Learn how to analyze internal accounting data and use the results to make the correct management decisions, in addition to the study of planning and control.
 Understand how various costing systems, such as activity-based costing, can be used to better understand profitability.
 Understand transfer pricing, variance analysis, and incremental costing decisions.